Tlatelolco massacre: Media portrayals

 Elena Poniatowska's best known work is La noche de Tlatelolco (The night of Tlatelolco, the English translation was entitled "Massacre in Mexico").

 In 1969, Mexican rock band Pop Music Team, launched the single "Tlatelolco" but was heavily censored by the government after a few days of airplay.

-The 'Cinéma vérité documentary film El Grito, México 1968 directed by Leobardo López Aretche captures the events surrounding the protest and massacre.

 Rojo Amanecer (1989), directed by Jorge Fons, is a Spanish-language film about the event.
 It focuses on the day of a middle-class family living in one of the apartment buildings surrounding the Plaza de Tlatelolco and is based on testimonials from witnesses and victims.
 It starred Héctor Bonilla, María Rojo, the Bichir Brothers, Eduardo Palomo and others.

-Alejandro Jodorowsky dramatized the massacre in The Holy Mountain (1973), with birds, fruits, vegetables, liquids and other things falling and being ripped out of the wounds of the dying students.
+Alejandro Jodorowsky depicted a fictionalized version of the massacre in The Holy Mountain (1973), with birds, fruits, vegetables, liquids and other objects falling and being ripped out of the wounds of the dying students.